ywamsendai/ywamsendai-docs/docs/community/join.md

 * Once we have received this completed form, the leaders will dialogue with you about any questions or concerns they have about what you submitted in order to make sure you have the support you need when serving with us.

 * If the leaders clear you to join us, you will then start [fundraising](fundraising.md)!
-You will find info on how much to raise on the [finances page](finances.md).
-This is also a good time to get stuck into [language study](../languageandculture/language.md), if you haven't already.
+This is also a good time to get stuck into [language study](../lifeinjapan/language.md), if you haven't already.

 * Once you have reached at least the Minimum Support Level of financial support, you can join our team!
-If you are in need of a visa to live in Japan, we will start the [visa process](visa.md)!
+If you are in need of a visa to live in Japan, we will start the [visa process](visaApply.md)!

 You will be guided through this process and you are free to ask any questions anytime!